Rassvet (ISS module): Design and construction

-The Russian Orbital Segment as seen from the departing STS-135 in July 2011 with (clockwise from left) a Russian Progress unmanned vehicle, two Soyuz manned spacecraft, and an additional Progress vehicle currently docked.
+The Russian Orbital Segment as seen from the departing STS-135 in July 2011 with (clockwise from left) a Russian Progress uncrewed vehicle, two Soyuz crewed spacecraft, and an additional Progress vehicle currently docked.
 Viewing from starboard, facing to port, with zenith upwards, Rassvet can be seen attached to the nadir of Zarya.

 The module was designed and built by Energia, from the already-made pressurized hull of the mock-up for dynamic tests of the cancelled Science Power Platform.

 On 17 December 2009, an Antonov An-124 carrying the Rassvet Module and ground process equipment arrived at the Kennedy Space Center in Florida.
 Upon unloading, the equipment was delivered to a prelaunch processing facility run by the Astrotech.
 Energia specialists and technicians continued their work on the processing of the Rassvet module at the facility, completing stand-alone electrical tests and leak tests of the module and the airlock.
 They also prepared the airlock and the radiative heat exchanger for installation onto Rassvet.
 The module was moved to NASA's Space Station Processing Facility on 2 April 2010.
 After completing the final touches, it was placed into the shuttle payload transporter on 5 April 2010.
 The payload canister containing the Rassvet Module arrived at LC-39A on 15 April 2010.

 Engineers at Launch Pad 39A preparing Space Shuttle Atlantis had noticed paint peeling from the Rassvet module.
 Although the problem was declared to have no impact on the operation of Rassvet, it posed a potential threat of releasing debris on orbit.